Translating Classical Buddhism to Modern English

 Lohitya said, “Yes, it’s true that this happened.”

 12. The Buddha told Lohitya, “Don’t let this bad view arise again.
 What is the reason for that?
-There are three teachers in the world whom it’s possible admonish yourself.
+There are three teachers in the world whom you can admonish.
 Who are the three?
 One shaves off his hair, wears the three Dharma robes, and leaves home to cultivate the path.
 Here in the present, he could be rid of the afflictions, and he could develop and attain the state of a superior man.
 Here in the present, however, he isn’t rid of the afflictions, and he doesn’t attain the state of a superior man.
 His work is incomplete, yet he teaches the Dharma for his disciples.
 His disciples don’t respect or serve him.
-As a result, they again support him and reside with him as equals.
+As a result, they support him and reside with him as equals.

 13. “Lohitya, those disciples say to their teacher, ‘Teacher, now you’ve shaven off your hair, put on the three Dharma robes, and left home to cultivate the path.
 Here in the present, you could be rid of the myriad afflictions and attain the supreme state of a superior man.
 Here in the present, however, you aren’t able to be rid of the afflictions nor attain the supreme state of a superior man.
 Your work is incomplete, yet you teach the Dharma for disciples, which causes your disciples to no longer respect, serve, or make offerings.
 They just share your support and reside as equals.’”